copperspice/copperspice/README.md

  * The functionality provided by moc was replaced with compile time templates
  * CopperSpice automatically generates meta data for processing Signals/ Slots and Introspection
  * A template class can now inherit from QObject with no restrictions on types
- * Complex data types such as **QMap&lt;QString, int&gt;** can be used without restriction
+ * Complex data types such as **QMap&lt;QString, int&gt;** can be used for signal or slot arguments

 Enhanced Functionality
  * CopperSpice makes extensive use of modern C++ features
    * constexpr, variadic templates, SFINAE, lambda expressions, tuple, move semantics, and type traits
  * Redesigned all container classes to use the C++ standard library containers, iterators, and algorithms
+ * CopperSpice includes a majority of the Qt 5 classes
  * New platform independent plugin system based on C++
  * High DPI Support
- * CopperSpice includes a large number of classes from Qt5

  * Integration of CsSignal
    * Improved thread aware Signal/Slot delivery
    * Increased efficiency while maintaining the full Signal/Slot API
+   * Deadlocks in Signal/Slot processing have been eliminated
  * Integration of CsString
-   * Improved storage of Unicode strings
+   * Improved storage to properly represent Unicode strings
-   * QString8 (UTF-8) and QString16 (UTF-16)
+   * QString8 (UTF-8) and QString16 (UTF-16) classes
-   * New classes for QStringView and QStringParser
+   * Added QStringView and QStringParser

 Using the Libraries
  * Any application using CopperSpice can be built with CMake or any build system which imports CMake files